Conor Doyle: International career

-Doyle was called up to the USA Under-20 squad for their training camp in mid December.
+Doyle was called up to the USA Under-20 squad for their training camp in mid December 2010.
 In January 2011, he was called up to the Republic of Ireland Under-21 squad to face Cyprus Under-21.
-International rules state Doyle can play for both Ireland and U.S.A below full senior level, and in February 2011 after his call-up by Ireland Under-21, Doyle revealed he was yet to make a final decision on which country he will represent.
+International rules state Doyle can play for both Ireland and U.S.A below full senior level, and in February 2011 after his call-up by the Ireland Under-21's, Doyle revealed he was yet to make a final decision on which country he will represent.

 Doyle was called up to the USA Under-20 squad for the 2011 CONCACAF U-20 Championship in March–April.
 Doyle scored twice in the competition as the USA were eliminated in the quarter-final stage.

 In June 2011, Doyle committed his future to the United States.
 In November 2011, Doyle was called up to a training camp with the USA Under-23 squad, which took place at Duisburg, Germany from November 7–16, 2011.